Welcome!

 I’m Andy, nice to meet you.

-I started this blog to answer a question - how do I live my best life in the world’s greatest city during this climate emergency?
+I started this blog to answer a question - how do I live well in Barnes during this climate emergency?

-My stories are rooted in Barnes and Mortlake.
+My stories are rooted in Barnes.
 The place I live, think, walk, bike and love to call home.
 In my first post, I explain how I got here: the blog’s origins, my background, and why I’m more curious than qualified.

 The heart of the blog is the Manifesto.
 This is where you'll find my view of future possibilities.
 There are several parts to this.
 Perhaps you'd like to the skip to the list of specific proposals.
 Remember to return, though.
-A new one is published every week.
+A new one is published at least every month.

 These ideas are rooted in evidence, designed for people, and alive to the realities of climate and community alike.
 That is why every few weeks, I pause to ask: What have I learnt?
 Are these stories helping me find practical answers to that core question?
 You’ll find my most recent reflections here.